Klievan/ProjectX/README.md

 The program running on the STM32L152RE Nucleo can be found [here](Final).

 ## Overview
 The following chart gives a high-level overview of the system in its entirety.
 Green arrows indicate communication links of some kind while red and orange arrows indicate power lines of 3.3V and 5V respectively.
+The arrow heads indicate the direction in which current/information flows.
+Labels provide additional information about the power lines as well as the comm links.
+Specifically, in case of the latter, the labels indicate the type of comm link.

 ![Overview chart](https://i.imgur.com/Z7YOUQ6.png)